Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 Conclusion: Preparation Pays Off

+The Quality of Earnings report sounds intimidating, but it is simply a math problem.
+If you know the formula, you can pass the test.
 Don't let a CPA firm surprise you in the middle of a deal.
 Let us help you audit your own "Quality of Earnings" today so you can defend your value tomorrow.

 Worried about what a buyer might find?
 Let’s run a preliminary financial diagnostic on your agency.
+See available home care agencies for sale—view our current listings.